syncfusion-content/asp.netwebforms-docs/aspnet/OlapChart/Getting-Started.md

 3. MDX Generator:  You can frame the MDX query using a  MDX generator in Syncfusion.Olap.Base assembly.
-To execute the framed MDX from the cube data source, you need to send framed MDX via Microsoft ADOMD assembly.The executed query is returned back in the form of cell set (contains values) that is converted to Pivot Engine and then to JSON data to render any OLAP controls.
+To execute the framed MDX from the cube data source, you need to send framed MDX via Microsoft ADOMD assembly.The executed query is returned back in the form of cell set, containing values converted to Pivot Engine and then to JSON data to render any OLAP controls.

-OLAP Report: The OlapReport class in the Syncfusion.Olap.Base assembly holds the complete information about each axes such as column, row and slicer.
+OLAP Report: The OlapReport class in the Syncfusion.Olap.Base assembly holds the complete information about each axis such as column, row and slicer.
 Using OlapReport class you can maintain the dimension element, measure element, hierarchy name, level name as well as member information that is included and excluded.

 As the OlapControl is the key for each and every operation, initially you need to serialize the OlapReport and send to client-side in a form of string.

-When you perform any operation such as drill up/down, filtering, sorting etc., you need to send OlapReport from the client-side to the service in a de-serialized and updated format.
+When you perform any operation, such as drill up or down, filtering, sorting etc., you need to send OlapReport from the client-side to the service in a de-serialized and updated format.

 Further operations are carried with updated OlapReports only and you can send the updated OlapReport back to client-side with JSON data in a serialized format again.

 This process has the OlapReport always updated.
-You cannot operate serialized OlapReport in client-side and hence it is carried to service having its class in Syncfusion.Olap.Base assembly to perform the update operation_._
+You cannot operate serialized OlapReport in client-side and hence it is carried to service having its class in Syncfusion.Olap.Base assembly to perform the update operation.

 ### Create an application

-This section encompasses on how to configure the OLAP Chart component in an application.
+This section describes how to configure the OLAP Chart component in an application.
 You can also learn how to pass the required data to OLAP Chart and to customize its various options according to your requirements.

 In the following example, the OLAP Chart component displays the customer count over different fiscal years against various geographical locations.
-This helps you to analyze the summarized data over different fiscal years.
+This helps you analyze the summarized data over different fiscal years.

 ![](Getting-Started_images/Getting-Started_img3.png)